Have a Close Family match on Ancestry DNA? Who is this person? How are they related to you? Is there a way it could be a mistake?

 If you know, or thought you knew, all of your close biological family, and you just did the test out of curiosity, perhaps looking for your ethnicity estimate, you might be surprised to see a DNA match show up as a close family match to you.

 While laboratory errors are possible, and they do occasionally happen, they are exceedingly rare.
 It is much, much more probable that the person who you see as your DNA match falls into one of those relationships that I mentioned above.

-Since people who fall into the Close Family category can be related to the test taker in a few different ways, you have to be creative and use a combination of common sense and traditional genealogical research in order to figure out the most likely relationship.
-I’ll give you some ideas here on what to look for.
+Since people who fall into the Close Family category on Ancestry DNA can be related to the test taker in a few different ways, you have to be creative and use a combination of common sense and traditional genealogical research in order to figure out the most likely relationship.

 For each potential relationship level, there are generally accepted ranges of shared centimorgans.
 This may help you exclude a particular relationship, though there will still be some overlap and you’ll have to use more of these tips to get a better idea of who the match is to you.

 Do you have any Shared Matches with this Close Family match?

 This is a great way to figure out which side of your family your mystery match is on.
 If you are new to your search for family, and you don’t know much about your biological family, this is also a great way to “group” your matches into family lines.

 If you can determine the approximate age of your DNA match, this can sometimes help you eliminate a few possibilities.
 For example, if the mystery DNA match is about 20 years older than you, then obviously they cannot be a grandparent or a grandchild to you.

 When I write “close ancestors”, I mean parents and grandparents.
 If you have relatives in common with them (instead of them with you), then the parents and grandparents are the only people who you might share in common.

 Depending on who the match is, their particular family background, and their motivations for taking a DNA test, you might be able to make contact with your match and learn something from them about how you might be related.

 Because of the nature of your close relationship with this DNA match, and because (depending on who you are in this situation) sometimes an unexpected Close Family match can sometimes (but not always) be the result of an event that people might have been trying to keep a secret, you should be careful when considering making contact.

-- Make sure you take screenshots of their family tree, if they have one, as soon as you can.
+Make sure you take screenshots of their family tree, if they have one, as soon as you can.
 While most people won’t intentionally try to hide information, some people do and have done this.

 Be cautious when writing your message.
 Be specific, yet not too specific.
 For example, if you are adopted and only know information about one line of your family, you can say something like this – if they have no family tree online that you can find:

 This way, you aren’t implying that either of your family trees are “wrong”, per se, but you are drawing attention to yourself as a match.
 They might do some research about the possible relationship categories, and come to some conclusions on their own – and maybe help you out in the process.

-- While I recommend being honest with your DNA matches, if you are adopted, I don’t think you necessarily have to mention that in your first message.
+While I recommend being honest with your DNA matches, if you are adopted, I don’t think you necessarily have to mention that in your first message.
 You could say something like “I don’t know much about my family history, and am trying to learn more.”